PSHE & RSE

 *Promoting pupil voice

-*Using an enquiry led approach; key questions and ancillary questions
+*Using an enquiry-led approach; key questions and ancillary questions

 *Providing a diverse and creative curriculum which addresses the needs of all